-78. The Board is supported in its role and responsibilities through the assistance and consultation of Fund Officers and advisers and shall, subject to any conflicts of interest and subject to any applicable regulation and legislation from time to time in force, consult with such advisers to help better perform its duties including:
+- 78. The Board is supported in its role and responsibilities through the assistance and consultation of Fund Officers and advisers and shall, subject to any conflicts of interest and subject to any applicable regulation and legislation from time to time in force, consult with such advisers to help better perform its duties including:

 - a) The Head of Pensions, Principal Investment Manager, Principal Pensions Manager and Principal Governance and Funding Manager;

 - b) Solicitor (Pension Fund Team);

 - c) The Fund's Actuary;

 - d) The Fund's Investment Adviser;

 - e) The Fund's Investment Managers;

-- f) The Chair and Vice-Chair of the Committee;
+- f) The Chair and Vice-Chair of the Committee:

 - g) The Fund's External Auditor;

 - h) The Fund's Internal Auditor;

-- i) The Critical Friend; and
+- i) The Critical Friend: and

-- j) Other advisers, so approved by the Committee.
+- i) Other advisers.